intel/llvm/sycl/doc/KernelProgramCache.md

 caching.
 The cache is per-context and it caches underlying objects of non interop kernels and programs which are built with no options.

+Also JIT compilation for cases when an application contains huge amount of device code (big kernels or multiple kernels) may take significant time.
+The kernels and programs are rebuild on every program restart.
+AOT compilation can be used to avoid that but it ties application to specific backend runtime version(s) and predefined HW configuration(s).
+As general solution it is reasonable to have kernel/program cache which works between application restarts (e.g. cache on disk for devices code build for specific HW/SW configuration).

 <a name="what-is-program">1</a>: Here "program" means an internal SYCL runtime
 object corresponding to a SPIRV module or native binary defining a set of SYCL kernels and/or device functions.

 ## Data structure of cache
+The cache is split into two levels:
+ -  in-memory cache which is used during application runtime for device code which has been already loaded and built for target device.
+ - on-disk cache which is used to store device binaries between application executions.

+### In-memory cache
 The cache stores underlying PI objects behind `cl::sycl::program` and `cl::sycl::kernel` user-level objects in a per-context data storage.
 The storage consists of two maps: one is for programs and the other is for kernels.

-The programs map's key consists of three components: kernel set id<sup>[1](#what-is-ksid)</sup>, specialized constants, device this program is built for.
+The programs map's key consists of four components: kernel set id<sup>[1](#what-is-ksid)</sup>, specialized constants, device this program is built for, build options id <sup>[2](#what-is-bopts)</sup>.

-The krnels map's key consists of three components too: program the kernel belongs to, kernel name<sup>[2](#what-is-kname)</sup>, device the program is built for.
+The kernels map's key consists of four components too: program the kernel belongs to, kernel name<sup>[3](#what-is-kname)</sup>, device the program is built for, build options id<sup>[2](#what-is-bopts)</sup>.

 <a name="what-is-ksid">1</a>: Kernel set id is an ordinal number of the device
 binary image the kernel is contained in.
+<a name="what-is-bopts">2</a>: Hash for the string representation of build
+options set in application or environment variables (e.g.
+SYCL_PROGRAM_COMPILE_OPTIONS, SYCL_PROGRAM_LINK_OPTIONS)

-<a name="what-is-kname">2</a>: Kernel name is a kernel ID mangled class' name
+<a name="what-is-kname">3</a>: Kernel name is a kernel ID mangled class' name
 which is provided to methods of `cl::sycl::handler` (e.g. `parallel_for` or `single_task`).

+### On-disk cache
+The cache is hidden behind in-memory cache and stores the same underlying PI object behind `cl::sycl::program` user-level objects in a per-context data storage.
+The storage consists of the map for storing programs.
+It uses different keys to address difference in SYCL objects ids between applications runs as well as the fact that the same kernel name can be used in different SYCL applications.

+The programs map's key consists of four components: device image id<sup>[1](#what-is-diid)</sup>, specialized constants, device id<sup>[2](#what-is-did)</sup> this program is built for, build options id<sup>[3](#what-is-bopts)</sup>.
+<a name="what-is-diid">1</a>: Hash out of  first 10 kB (for performance reasons) of SPIRV image (?and/or source code?) used as input for the build.
+<a name="what-is-did">2</a>: Hash out of the string which is concatenation of values for
+`info::platform::name`, `info::device::name`, `info::device::version`,
+`info::device::driver_version` parameters to differentiate different HW and SW installed on the same host as well as SW/HW upgrades.

+## Environment variables
+The following environment variables affect cache mechanism:
+`DPCPP_CACHE_DIR`=/path/to/cache/location
+`DPCPP_CACHE_ENABLED`=switching on-disc cache ON/OFF (default value is ON to expose possible issue ASAP, may be switch to OFF before the release)
+`DPCPP_CACHE_THRESHOLD`=cache clean up threshold (TBD: cleanup strategy) `DPCPP_CACHE_MIN_KERNEL_SIZE`=min size of kernel which is reasonable to cache on disk because disk access operation may take more time than do JIT compilation for it (default - TBD).
+`DPCPP_CACHE_MAX_KERNEL_SIZE`=too big kernels may overload disk too fast (default - TBD)

 ## Points of improvement (things to do)

  - Implement LRU policy on cached objects.
 See [issue](https://github.com/intel/llvm/issues/2517).
- - Allow for caching of objects built with some build options.
  - Employ the same built object for multiple devices of the same ISA, capabilities and so on. *NOTE:* It's not really known if it's possible to check if two distinct devices are *exactly* the same.
 Probably this should be an improvement request for plugins.
+By now it is assumed that two devices with the same device id <a name="what-is-did">2</a> are the same.
  - Improve testing: cover real use-cases.
 See currently covered cases [here](https://github.com/intel/llvm/blob/sycl/sycl/unittests/kernel-and-program/Cache.cpp).